innogames/serveradmin/docs/python-api.rst

 Python Remote API
 =================

-The adminapi provides a python module which can talk to the serveradmin via an API.
+The Adminapi provides a python module which can talk to the Serveradmin via an API.
 It provides functions for querying servers, modifying their attributes, triggering actions (e.g. committing nagios) etc.